How to Train Dog to Not Bite Furniture

 READ

-How to Train Dog Without Food
+How to Train Dog to Stay With Clicker

 In addition to these items, consider incorporating interactive puzzle toys, ropes for tugging, and interactive games that keep your dog physically active and mentally engaged.
 By providing an array of engaging alternatives, you can help fulfill your dog’s natural need to chew and play while protecting your furniture from damage.